arvindpandit27/optimization_problems/README.md

 # How to start working with this repo?

 Super simple!
-Set up workspace by:
+Set up workspace by going into the root folder and:

-`cd Optimization_Problems`

 `python3 -m env env`